matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 people in the room, OK.
 That is neat.

 And then how about multi-threaded programming?
 So about half.
-So those are the people who will groan in ackknowledgement as we get to all of these points.
+So those are the people who will groan in acknowledgment as we get to all of these points.

 Great!
 So it is a great audience.
 It seems like the ML, Haskell side